-Applied Informatics - Principles of Internet Computing: Foundations for Emerging Technologies and Future ServicesLecture (V)2511032, SS 2020, 2 SWS, Language: German, Open in study portalLecture (V)
+Applied Informatics - Principles of Internet Computing: Foundations for Emerging Technologies and Future Services

 The lecture Applied Computer Science II provides insights into fundamental concepts and future technologies of distributed systems and Internet computing.
 Students should be able to select, design and apply the presented concepts and technologies.
 The course first introduces basic concepts of distributed systems (e.g. design of architectures for distributed systems, internet architectures, web services, middleware).